 (carlobattisti)

-The economic benefits of green building are another major attraction motivating the transition.
-The structures not only encourage cost savings through reduced energy consumption but also boost occupant satisfaction by 27%.
+The economic benefits of green buildings are another major attraction motivating the transition.
+These structures not only encourage cost savings through reduced energy consumption but also boost occupant satisfaction by 27%.
+This could make it more affordable to rent in a green building.
+We’ll likely see green building trends increase for 2022 and going forward.

 23. Green buildings inhibit the transmission of infectious diseases.